What even the most successful people regret on their deathbed

 - And here is a sobering fact: most dying people regret postponing their happiness to “one day”.
 Guess what?
 That day never came!

-Here is the million-dollar question: why do we invest so much of our limited time, energy and money into our businesses, but not our own happiness?
+Here is a million-dollar question: why do we invest so much of our limited time, energy and money into our businesses, but not our own happiness?

 Well, simply put, most of us just don’t know how to create a happy, fulfilled, truly successful life.
 When you and I went to school, they taught us a lot of stuff we never use in real life, but they didn’t teach us what happiness and success really are about.
 Our degrees printed on fancy paper didn’t come with a Happy Life manual; we are left to figure it all out on our own.